dteslya/dteslya-engineer/content/posts/network_automaiton_101.md

 This section is quite opinionated and aims to introduce you to the essential tools leaving behind many others for the sake of brevity.
 I highly recommend to take a look at the [Awesome Network Automation](https://github.com/networktocode/awesome-network-automation) list later.

 ## Python
+Python is a go-to programming language when it comes to network automation.
+All of the popular network automation tools and libraries are written in Python.

+{{< figure src="https://imgs.xkcd.com/comics/python.png" alt="xkcd - Python" caption="Python" attr="xkcd" attrlink="https://xkcd.com/353/">}}

+Due to its gentle learning curve and immense popularity (second most used language on GitHub after JavaScript as of the time of writing), Python is a great choice to get started with programming.

+Python basics are out of the scope of this guide.
+I've supplied several online resources that can help with learning Python in the [References and further reading](#references-and-further-reading) section.

+To effectively use Python to solve basic network automation problems you will need to learn this set of skills:
+* Setting up Python on your system
+* Using virtual environments and installing packages with Pip
+* Understanding of the basic Python concepts such as:
+  * Variables
+  * Data structures
+  * Functions
+  * Imports

+As you can see it's not overwhelming and I encourage you to spend some time on it because it'll make your automation journey so much easier.

 ## Ways of interacting with network devices programmatically
 There are two major ways of accessing network devices programmatically: CLI and API.
 ### CLI
-For a long time the only API of network devices was CLI which is designed to be used by humans and not automation scripts.
+For a long time, the only API of network devices was CLI which is designed to be used by humans and not automation scripts.
 These are the main drawbacks of using CLI as an API:
 * **Inconsistent data output**
   The same command outputs may differ from one NOS (Network Operating System) version to another.
 * **Unstructured data output**